th-we/deskflow-wiki/Contributing.md

 > Low Quality PRs will be closed immediately. <br/>
 > We do no participate in gittensor, PRs will be redone or closed. <br/>
 > Being dishonest about AI on contributions will result in a ban from the project. <br/>
-> All PRs are REQUIRED to use our PR template any PR not using the template will be closed <br.>
+> All PRs are REQUIRED to use our PR template any PR not using the template will be closed. <br/>

 # Getting started